devfabiofreitas/devfabiofreitas/README.md

 ### About me

-passionate about challenges, i'm always looking to gain knowledge and overcome my limits. i'm failiarized with back end but i'm always open to new experiences.
+Passionate about challenges, i'm always looking to gain knowledge and overcome my limits. i'm failiarized with back end but i'm always open to new experiences.